Originally published July 18, 2019

 The most common of these are:

-If you are starting your business with the intention of eventually selling it, then incorporation can save you a lot of tax.
+If you are starting your business to sell it eventually, then incorporation can save you a lot of tax.

 Operating your business through a Canadian Controlled Private Corporation (CCPC) can allow you to sell your shares at a gain of $867k without paying any tax.
 This is accomplished via the lifetime capital gains exemption (LCGE).

-There are some specific criteria that have to be met for the LCGE to apply.
+Some specific criteria have to be met for the LCGE to apply.
 Here is a simplified version of these criteria:

 Most of the time, it’s quite easy to meet these criteria and save a whole lot of tax on the sale of your small business.